parker-macdonald/arctos/docs/docs.md

 Live streaming matches can be very difficult in terms of bandwidth, not to mention that the best cameras that are easily accessible are phones, for which setting up streaming to an rtmp server and then pulling that to OBS is quite an involved process.

 If you're okay with the match videos not being available until after the match is complete, there's a much easier option.
 If you go to the setup matches page of your tournament, in the fields section, you can see buttons that say "Copy Recording URL" next to each field.
 Devices that go to these urls will automatically record and upload video of each match on the relevant field.

+This is possible because they only record points, not the entire match.
+This means that they can use the full match time to upload high-resolution video from just the points.

+When a match is completed, Arctos will clip the videos to the correct lengths to display a final video containing only the points.
+Note that this may take a while, since it involves re-encoding all of the video.

-There are options to add the scoreboard overlay as well.
-If you want a more comprehensive processing setup, just run OBS and select the OBS virtual camera as the input on the recording page (though this is much harder to do on mobile).
+If you want to add overlays like the scoreboard, you'll still need to run OBS and use a virtual camera setup to pass the feed to the recording page.

 ---